survivejs/webpack-book/manuscript/packages/01_consuming.md

 To recap:

+* npm packages can be grouped based on their purpose.
+Most often you split them between `dependencies` and `devDependencies`. `peerDependencies` allow you to control the exact version on the consumer side.
 * To consume packages effectively, you should understand SemVer.
 To keep your build repeatable, consider using technologies like shrinkwrapping or Yarn lockfiles.
 * Use webpack's access to module resolution to your benefit.
 Sometimes you can work around issues by tweaking resolution.
 Often it's a good idea to try to push improvements upstream to the projects themselves, though.
 * Webpack allows you to patch resolved modules in many ways.
 Given certain dependencies expect globals, you can use webpack to inject them.
 You can also expose modules as globals.
 This is necessary for certain development tooling to work.